 Auburn-Washburn is led by our Mission, Vision, Core Values, and Strategic Plan.
-Our Mission, Vision, and Core Values can be viewed by clicking on the link located on the left side of this page but can be summarized by our tagline: Inspiring, Challenging, and Preparing Every Child, Every Day.
-Our current five-year strategic plan, Strategic Plan 2021, was built based on feedback from approximately 500 Auburn-Washburn students, staff members, patrons, business leaders, and elected officials.
-We hosted 26 strategic planning meetings in our schools during the 2015-16 school year, and the feedback received was invaluable.
+Our Mission, Vision, and Core Values can be viewed on our Mission page, but can be summarized by our tagline: Inspiring, Challenging, and Preparing Every Child, Every Day.
+Our current five-year strategic plan, Strategic Plan 2026, was built based on feedback from approximately 500 Auburn-Washburn students, staff members, patrons, business leaders, and elected officials.
+We hosted 30 strategic planning meetings in our schools during the 2019-20 school year, and the feedback received was invaluable.
 Based on feedback, we established these two student goals:

 Goal 1 – Challenging Every Student: To improve the academic performance of each student

-Goal 2 – Preparing Every Student: To develop skills for success with each student.
+Goal 2 – Preparing Every Student: To develop "Portrait of a Learner" attributes with each student

 Auburn-Washburn stakeholder feedback clearly stated that it takes more than high academic achievement to best prepare students to become happy and responsible citizens in a global community, the workplace, and in life.
-The most frequently listed skills for success were: confidence, a team player, conscientiousness, critical thinker, problem solver, resiliency, effective communicator, and work ethic.
-Our task for Strategic Plan 2021 is to identify meaningful ways to develop and measure skills for success at the elementary, middle, and high school level.
+The most frequently listed attributes were: confidence, a team player, conscientiousness, critical thinker, problem solver, resiliency, effective communicator, and work ethic.
+Our task for Strategic Plan 2026 is to identify meaningful ways to develop and integrate these attributes at the elementary, middle, and high school levels.

-In addition to student goals, we have established the following four district priorities in Strategic Plan 2021:
+In addition to student goals, we have established the following five district priorities in Strategic Plan 2026:

 Points of Pride

 Our students and staff accomplish amazing feats each year.
-Check out our Points of Pride to review our accomplishments from the previous school year.
+Check out our Points of Pride to review our accomplishments from previous school years.